Words by Meritxell Rosell

 Adrià’s deconstruction, like surrealism, challenges the norm, takes an alternative view and uses the element of surprise and unexpected abstraction to the point of the absurd, confusing and unpredictable.
 Rejecting traditional cognitive mechanisms, both replace these with anti-conventional thinking.
 With creations like Pollo al curry (chicken curry), Adrià first deconstructed dish, and Sopa de Letras (alphabet soup) Deshielo (ice melting) where he becomes his most fun and playful.

 Adrià closed elBulli as a restaurant in July 2011.
-But in his own words, “elBulli never closed, we just stopped serving meals.”
+But in his own words, elBulli never closed; we just stopped serving meals.
 Since then, he has worked with his team to develop elBulli Foundation.
-The foundation’s first project will be to produce a massive compendium called Bullipedia, which seeks to gather all knowledge about ingredients, cooking techniques, and culinary history that the chef and his team have been accumulating for years into one open-source database. elBulli foundation will also include an eagerly awaited culinary center called elBulli1846 on the site of his former restaurant which is set to open mid-2018.
+The foundation’s first project will be to produce a massive compendium called Bullipedia, which seeks to gather all knowledge about ingredients, cooking techniques, and culinary history that the chef and his team have been accumulating for years into one open-source database. elBulli Foundation will also include an eagerly awaited culinary centre called elBulli1846 on the site of his former restaurant, which is set to open in mid-2018.
 The number 1846 represents the number of dishes Adrià estimates that he created there.

 Could you tell us a little bit about the intellectual process that drew you into working in molecular gastronomy?
 What or who inspires you?